maisto1/data-collector/README.md

 The script includes fallbacks and optional chaining to ensure compatibility with modern browsers, handling cases where certain APIs might not be available.

-## Privacy Considerations

-When implementing this script, consider:
-- Informing users about data collection
-- Complying with relevant privacy regulations (GDPR, CCPA, etc.)
-- Storing and processing the collected data securely
-- Providing opt-out mechanisms where required by law

 ## Error Handling

 The script includes basic error handling for server responses: